 LEXANDER LAWRENCE AMES is an intellectual historian, material culture scholar, and library and museum administrator based in Philadelphia, Pennsylvania.
 With interests in the religious and cultural history of early America, Ames's research has explored the production and use of religious books and manuscripts in Pennsylvania and beyond, with a special focus on unlocking how the material construction of historic books and manuscripts impacted their dissemination, use, and preservation as cultural artifacts.
-Ames also studies the history of libraries and archives, the art of ex-libris, and the history of the lumber industry in northern Minnesota, having published several essays in these varied fields.
+Ames also studies the history of libraries, archives, and the art of ex-libris, having published several essays in these varied fields.